vshakitskiy/wskiy.de/writing/Making my own web server.md

 Sec-WebSocket-Accept: s3pPLMBiTxaQ9kYGzzhZRbK+xOo=
 ```

-The goal is to make the server accept connections that were specifically intended to be WebSocket connections.
-The `Sec-WebSocket-Accept` value isn’t random.
-It’s derived by taking the client’s key, appending the magic string, hashing, and encoding the result.
+The goal is to make the server accept connections that were specifically intended to be *WebSocket* connections.
+The `Sec-WebSocket-Accept` value isn't random.
+It's derived by taking the client's key, appending the [*magic string*](https://en.wikipedia.org/wiki/Magic_string), hashing, and encoding the result.

-After the handshake, here’s where it gets tricky.
-WebSocket messages arrive as frames, structured packets that can be text, binary, ping/pong, or close signals.
-It’s important to mention that a single message can be split across multiple frames.
+After the handshake, here's where it gets tricky. *WebSocket* messages arrive as *frames*, structured packets that can be text, binary, ping/pong, or close signals.
+It's important to mention that a single message can be split across multiple frames.
 So I needed a way to continuously read from the socket and handle these frames.

-The first thing is reading from TCP.
-The solution was using a simple trick that I learned by looking at internal files of the glisten package:
+The first thing is reading from *TCP*.
+The solution was using a simple trick that I learned by looking at internal files of the `glisten` package:

 ```gleam
 pub type ValidGlistenMessage {